Seaton Delaval: Landmarks

 Seaton Delaval Hall, taken into the care of the National Trust in 2009, is around 1/2 mi east of the village off the A190.

 Transport

-A railway line, now used only for freight, runs to the North of the village.
+A railway line runs to the north of the village.
 A railway station was opened in 1841 but was closed to passengers in 1964.
+A new station opened on 15 December 2024 as part of the Northumberland Line project, with direct trains to Ashington and Newcastle (Central).
 There are bus links to nearby Whitley Bay, Cramlington and Blyth as well as to Newcastle-upon-Tyne.

 Education

 The village is served by five main schools: